rio-young/coursereqs/README.md

 # # Stakeholders:

 This model is primarily intended for students, though some other stakeholders could include Brown administration and faculty.
+Students could potentially use it to check whether they would be able to take certain courses and still meet graduation requirements, check if they can graduate within a certain timeframe, or see different way in which they can meet graduation requirements.
+Brown administration could use the model when changing graduation requirements to monitor if the change is still completable by students and how much leeway a new change might afford students in terms of choice of courses.
+Brown faculty could use the model if they want to change one of their courses' prerequisites (whether removing or adding) to see if there are any circular requirements.

-Who is model intended for
+# # Process

-What did and didn't work out
+Due to the "bucket" nature of prerequisite courses, we were initially unsure of the best way to implement this.
+We first thought that the number of cases were there would be multiple kinds of prereqs would be few and far between, so we implemented prerequisistes to simply be a set of courses.
+However, after creating optimizer instances, we found that many courses had multiple prereq options, so we pivoted to our EquivalentCourse design.